MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-consume-web-services.md

 ## Find and list web services

-Any authenticated user can retrieve a list of web services using the 'list_services' function on the DeployClient object.
+Any authenticated user can retrieve a list of web services using the `list_services` function on the DeployClient object.

 You can use arguments to return a specific web service or all labeled versions of a given web service.